jklafka/shudder-watch-together/README.md

-# shudder-watch-together
+# Shudder Watch Together extension
-Watch Together Chrome extension to use with the Shudder streaming service.
+Watch Together Chrome extension to use with the [Shudder streaming service](https://www.shudder.com/).